 What are the health effects of nuclear accidents?

-Near the nuclear accident areas exposure to very high levels of radiation can cause nausea and vomiting, cataracts, sterility, hair loss and in some cases death , .
+Near nuclear accident areas exposure to very high levels of radiation can cause nausea, vomiting, cataracts, sterility, hair loss and in some cases death , .

-High levels of radioactivity due to an accident can be maintained in an area for years.
+High levels of radioactivity due to an accident can be present in an area for years.

-Radioisotopes released in nuclear accidents pollute the air and end up in vegetables and drinking water and from there to the animals, milk and humans.
+Radioisotopes released in nuclear accidents pollute the air and end up in vegetables and drinking water and from there get transferred to animals, milk and humans.

-Nuclear accidents releas into the atmosphere radioactive elements with short half-times, which emitt more radiation in a shorter period and affect more the cells of specific organs (eg radioactive iodine-131, cesium-137, strontium-90, etc.) .
+Nuclear accidents release radioactive elements into the atmosphere with short half-times, which emit more radiation in a shorter period and affect the cells of specific organs in particular (eg. radioactive iodine-131, cesium-137, strontium-90, etc.) .

 On the other hand, the Scientific Committee of the United Nations on the Effects of Atomic Energy (UNSCEAR) in a recent review scientific data claims that, apart from the 57 deaths that resulted from the initial explosion, the radioactive leak lead to only 4000 cases of thyroid cancer .
 Note that the lack of iodine in the diet of the inhabitants of these areas has been an additional factor in development of thyroid cancer.
-Also, in evacuation areas, unemployment and financial problems that followed the accident affected psychologically large population serving, which itself had a negative health effects.
+Also, in evacuation areas, unemployment and financial problems that followed the accident psychologically affected a large proportion of the population, which in itself had negative health effects.

-How large is nuclear accident of Fukushima compared to that of Chernobyl?
+How large was the nuclear accident of Fukushima compared to that of Chernobyl?

-In the scale of risk of nuclear accidents, the accident at Chernobyl, which was considered the biggest so far, was Grade 7.
-The accident in Fukushima and initially characterized degree 4, was upgraded to grade 7 (communication of the International Agency for Nuclear Energy on April 12, 2011 ).
+In the scale of risk of nuclear accidents, the accident at Chernobyl which was considered the biggest so far, was Grade 7.
+The accident in Fukushima was initially characterized a degree 4 and was upgraded to grade 7 (communication of the International Agency for Nuclear Energy on April 12, 2011 ).

-In Chernobyl an explosion had occurred and the smoke from the fire was carrying large amounts of radioactive material for about 10 days across Europe, significantly contaminating water and food.
+In Chernobyl an explosion had occurred and the smoke from the fire was carrying large amounts of radioactive material across Europe for about 10 days, significantly contaminating water and food.

-In Fukushimathe air pollution is gradual which can exceed a total that of Chernobyl, since there are far more nuclear fuel (1760 tonnes compared with only 180) and the radioactive leak can continue for decades .The major leak of radioactivity at present is to the sea polluting fish and seaweed.
+In Fukushima the air pollution is gradual which can exceed the total of Chernobyl, since there is far more nuclear fuel (1760 tonnes compared with only 180) and the radioactive leak can continue for decades .The major leak of radioactivity at present is polluting the sea and affecting the fish and seaweed.

-There is a risk for remote countries because of radiation leakage from nuclear reactors in Japan?
+Is there a risk for remote countries because of the radiation leakage coming from nuclear reactors in Japan?

 For remote countries the problem is not so much the increase in radioactivity in the atmosphere, but the increased consumption of radioactive elements through the food chain.

-The French Committee for Research and Information on Radioactivity (CRIIRAD), which measures the levels of radioactive elements in a report says that certain foods is logical to avoid especially by children and pregnant women, as that can not be predicted how long the radioactive contamination of the food chain will continue.
+The French Committee for Research and Information on Radioactivity (CRIIRAD), which measures the levels of radioactive elements in a report says that it is logical to avoid certain foods, especially for children and pregnant women, as it can not be predicted how long the radioactive contamination of the food chain will continue.

-Ways of reducing exposure to radiation from nuclear accident
+Ways of reducing exposure to radiation from a nuclear accident

 - Avoid consumption of vegetables, meat, fish and milk from the affected radiation areas.

-- The largest concentrations of radioisotopes present in leafy vegetables (eg lettuce, spinach, cabbage, etc.), except those produced in greenhouses.
+- The largest concentrations of radioisotopes are present in leafy vegetables (eg. lettuce, spinach, cabbage, etc.), except those produced in greenhouses.

 - Wash vegetables before consumption (although the French Committee for Research and Information on Radioactivity claims that this practice is not very effective).

-- Also radioisotopes are concentrated particularly in the milk, cream and cheese from grazing animals out and feed on grasses (most burdened sheep).
+- Also radioisotopes are concentrated particularly in milk, cream and cheese from grazing animals which feed on grass (most burdened sheep).

-- Use water filter (eg coal) for the water you drink.
+- Use a water filter (eg. coal) for the water you drink.

 - Taking potassium iodide is only recommended before or just after exposure to high levels of radioactivity.
 Iodine only protects the thyroid, preventing the absorption of radioactive iodine.

 - Do not start taking iodine just in case, because this can also have negative effects on health.
 Be sure to cover the daily needs of iodine through food (natural sources of iodine: seafood, cheese, etc.).
-For someone who has a lack of iodine in the diet it may make sense taking seaweed supplements (eg Kelp) which contain iodine but at lower dosages.
+For someone who has a lack of iodine in the diet it may make sense taking seaweed supplements (eg. Kelp) which contains iodine but at lower dosages.

-- Possible protection might offer vitamin supplements and minerals that contain amounts of non-radioactive forms of cesium and strontium.
+- Vitamin supplements and minerals that contain amounts of non-radioactive forms of cesium and strontium may offer some protection.

-- Other supplements recommended are NAC (N-Acetyl-Cysteine), chlorela, spirulina, pectin etc.
+- Other supplements recommended are NAC (N-Acetyl-Cysteine), chlorella, spirulina, pectin etc.

-- Stay indoors with windows closed or using a special mask to filter radioactive particles if you live near the accident area.
+- Stay indoors with windows closed or use a special mask to filter radioactive particles if you live near the accident area.